dice-group/TeBaQA/README.md

 - TeBaQA Controller :- central controller, frontend application (localhost:8080)
 - NLP Server :- CoreNLP Server endpoint (localhost:8085)

 Additionally, Entity Linking requires Elasticsearch indices for data and ontology of the knowledge base.
+We provide dumps of DBPedia ([2016-10 release](https://downloads.dbpedia.org/2016-10/core/)).
+Find the dump files along with the instructions at [Hobbit data](https://hobbitdata.informatik.uni-leipzig.de/TeBaQA/).

-Check [this file](https://github.com/dice-group/TeBaQA/blob/development-modular/tebaqa-commons/src/main/resources/indexing.properties) for more information on creating your own indices.
+However, TeBaQA can also be run on your own knowledge base.
+Check the instruction in [this file](https://github.com/dice-group/TeBaQA/blob/development-modular/tebaqa-commons/src/main/resources/indexing.properties) for more information on creating your own Elasticsearch indices.

 #### There are two ways to run TeBaQA